gtgan/TeaDistribution/README.md

 9) Open another separate terminal window and 'cd' into Xoom like before

-10) In the second terminal window, run ```peerjs --port 3001``` to start peerjs.
+10) In the second terminal window, run 'peerjs --port 3001' to start peerjs.
 You should see this sample output initially:

         Started PeerServer on ::, port: 3001, path: / (v.
 0.5.3)